vrramroop/AstronautTimer-TaskClock/README.md

 Demo can be found at https://vrramroop.github.io/AstronautTimer-TaskClock/

+The format for the tasks are, "HH:MM {put task here}"

 The versions are in zip files.
 There is 1 file, the html, and one folder, the image folder.
 The hosted version is the demo.